 David Clazie

 David Clazie is the City of Quinte West’s Chief Administrative Officer where he has driven technological advancements, improved resource allocation, and enhanced customer service for the residents of Quinte West.
-A dynamic and forward-thinking senior executive, Mr. Clazie has managed organizational change in previous roles at the City of Quinte and City of Kingston.
+A dynamic and forward-thinking senior executive, Mr. Clazie has managed organizational change in previous roles at the City of Quinte and the City of Kingston.
 Prior to public service, he worked in major accounting firms such as Ernst and Young and KPMG.

 Mr. Clazie has a Bachelor of Business Administration from Wilfred Laurier University in Waterloo, Ontario.
 He has his Chartered Accountant (CA) designation, Chartered Professional Accountant (CPA) designation, and has completed various leadership and professional development training programs at Loyalist College.
 Mr. Clazie serves on the Hastings Prince Edward Learning Foundation’s Board of Directors and the St. Mark’s United Church Board of Directors.
 He joined the Loyalist College Board of Governors in 2021.